The motivic Donaldson-Thomas invariants of (-2) curves: The geometry of (-2)-curves

 with Fourier--Mukai kernel $\OO_{Y_d\times_{X_d}Y^+_d}$.
 This is an example of a generalised spherical twist (see \cite{Tod07}).
 This equivalence is not given by an equivalence of the hearts of these two categories (even though they are in fact equivalent, as there is an obvious isomorphism of schemes $Y_d\rightarrow Y_d^+$).
-As in \cite{Rei83} one defines the width\footnote{Not to be confused with the \textit{length} of $C_d$, which is an entirely different invariant introduced by Koll\'ar in \cite{CKM88} and used in the classification by Katz and Morrison \cite{KaMo92} of irreducible small resolutions of Gorenstein 3-fold singularities.} of $C_d$ to be the length of the component of the moduli space of coherent sheaves on $Y$ containing $\OO_{C_d}$.
-Alternatively, one can define it as the dimension of the maximal commutative local Artinian algebra $A$ such that one can embed $C_d\times \Spec(A)$ as a subscheme of $Y_d$, with the fibre over the maximal ideal of $A$ equal to the inclusion of $C_d$ in $Y_d$.
-In fact one can show from the explicit description of $X_d$ and $Y_d$ that the maximal such $A$ is just $\Cp[x]/(x^d)$ and the width of $C_d\subset Y_d$ is $d$. \smallbreak For the purposes of this paper we will be interested in a derived equivalence that is different to that of equation (\ref{flopDE}).
+As in \cite[(5.3)]{Rei83} one defines the width\footnote{Not to be confused with the \textit{length} of $C_d$, which is an entirely different invariant introduced by Koll\'ar in \cite{CKM88} and used in the classification by S. Katz and D. Morrison \cite{KaMo92} of irreducible small resolutions of Gorenstein 3-fold singularities.} of $C_d$ to be the length of the component of the moduli space of coherent sheaves on $Y_d$ containing $\OO_{C_d}$.
+One can show from the explicit description of $X_d$ and $Y_d$ that the width of $C_d\subset Y_d$ is $d$. \medbreak For the purposes of this paper we will be interested in a derived equivalence that is different to that of Equation (\ref{flopDE}).
 That is, we will be interested in a derived equivalence between the category of coherent sheaves on $Y_d$ and the category of finitely generated right modules $\rmod A_{Q_{-2},W_d}$ for a noncommutative algebra $A_{Q_{-2},W_d}$.
-The approach to defining and studying Donaldson--Thomas invariants of categories of coherent sheaves is as initiated in \cite{conifold}, where the case of the `noncommutative conifold' is considered, and indeed we will recover (motivic) Donaldson--Thomas invariants for the noncommutative conifold, as it is a special case of a (-2)-curve.\footnote{Note that the motivic Donaldson--Thomas invariants we obtain for the conifold differ from those of \cite{MMNS11}; this is a result of a different choice of orientation data, in the terminology of \cite{KS}.}\smallbreak The existence of the algebra $A_{Q_{-2},W_d}$ satisfying
+The approach to defining and studying Donaldson--Thomas invariants of categories of coherent sheaves is as initiated by Szendr\H{o}i in \cite{conifold}, where the case of the ``noncommutative conifold'' is considered, and indeed we will recover (motivic) Donaldson--Thomas invariants for the noncommutative conifold, as it is a (-2)-curve of width 1.\footnote{Note that the motivic Donaldson--Thomas invariants we obtain for the conifold differ from those of \cite{conifold,MMNS11}; this is a result of a different choice of orientation data, in the terminology of \cite{KS}.
+We revisit this subtle point in Remark \ref{conremark}.}\medbreak The existence of the algebra $A_{Q_{-2},W_d}$ satisfying

-is provided by the results of Van den Bergh \cite{NonComCrep}.
+is provided by the results of Van den Bergh \cite[Thm.5.1]{NonComCrep}.
 It will help to have an explicit description of $Y_d$.
-It is covered by two coordinate patches $U_1=\Spec(\Cp[x,y_1,y_2])$ and $U_2=\Spec(\Cp[w,z_1,z_2])$, which are glued along
+It is covered by two coordinate patches